About the course

 Objective — We will examine various studies related to the principle of linguistic relativity—that is, the notion that a language's structure and vocabulary affect how its speakers perceive the world.
 Ultimately, we will share in a class-wide discussion surrounding how linguistic relativity is relevant to modern society.

-Out of 64 total high school students in attendance, 35 wrote reviews for this course.
+Out of 64 total high school students in attendance at the 7 April 2018 session, 35 wrote reviews for this course.

 Over 71% of students indicated they were highly satisfied by the course (7 out of 7), and 91% of students indicated they were satisfied (at least 6 out of 7).

 "It really made me think about language and how it works in a way I didn't know existed.
 All of the studies were relevant and very interesting, and I left the classroom thinking in a different manner than I had before ... truly a great experience!
 Made me excited to go to college and take courses similar to this one!"

 "The sheer amount of knowledge the instructor possessed on the topic at hand and all of the examples really helped to key into the broad topics which are very complex."

 "Ryan is a great, thorough instructor and made the material in the class easily accessible ...
 I had a great time and am coming away from it with a great deal of new information that is meaningful to me."